near/docs/docs/bos/queryapi/how-works.md

 4. Run DDL in `schema`
 5. Track all tables in `schema` in [Hasura](#hasura)
 6. Track all foreign key relationships in `schema` in [Hasura](#hasura)
-7. Add all permissions to all tables in `schema`
+7. Add all permissions to all tables in `schema` for account

 :::note
 This is the workflow for the initial provisioning.
 Nothing happens for the remaining provisions, as QueryAPI checks if it has been provisioned, and then skips these steps.